 Ground Floor: Living room: With wooden floor, wood burner, 32" Freeview TV, DVD player and iPod dock.

 Dining room/sun room: Spacious with tiled floor, exposed stone and panoramic windows.

-Kitchen: Spacious with tiled floor, breakfast bar, electric cooker, microwave, fridge/freezer, washing machine and tumble dryer.
+Kitchen: Spacious with tiled floor, breakfast bar, electric cooker, microwave, fridge/freezer, dishwasher, washing machine and tumble dryer.

-First Floor: Bedroom 1: With king size bed, Velux window and en-suite with shower, WC and heated towel rail.
+First Floor: Bedroom 1: With king size bed, Velux window and en-suite with shower cubicle, toilet and heated towel rail.

 Bedroom 2: With king size bed.

 Bedroom 3: With twin beds and pull out bed.

 Bathroom: With shower over bath,toilet, heated towel rail and Velux windows.

 Biomass central heating with underfloor heating to the ground floor heating, electricity, bed linen and towels included.
 Initial fuel for wood burner provided, remainder at cost.
 Cot.
 Welcome pack.
 Wi-Fi.